 For each test you will require a negative control.
-Instead of , water is used.
-This sample should typically prove negative thus proving that all of your positive samples really are positive.
+Instead of DNA, water is used.
+The negative control sample should give a negative test result and thereby prove that any positive samples really are positive, and not tested positive due to contamination.

-To create a negative control reaction simply use the red pipette to add 10μl of the water to the required reaction tubes.
-Close these tubes after adding the water.
+To create a negative control reaction simply use the grey pipette to add 10 μ l of the water to the required reaction tube (already containing primer/probe mix and oasig[®] Lyophilised 2X qPCR Master Mix).
+Close this tube after adding the water.

-Because some genesig kit targets are common in the environment you may occasionally see a "late" signal in the negative control.
+Because some genesig[®] kit targets are common in the environment you may occasionally see a "late" signal in the negative control.
 The q16 software will take this into account accordingly.